Pearly Whites

 • adult teeth for the “finished product”?

-Does evolution possess qualities capable of coordinated planning and purposeful design?
+Does evolution possess qualities capable of foresight, coordinated planning, and purposeful design?

 Technical Note (sorry, not for Technophobes)